 2. Bless the Medicine

 Many cultures bless their food before they consume it.
 I know it might sound odd, but it’s important to create a positive blessing for medication.
 Our words have energetic resonance and as proven in the famous Dr. Emoto study, words and thoughts directly change the structure of water molecules.
-Our food and medicine all receive energy and honestly, even if you don’t believe in the energetic aspect of it, blessing your medicine is about setting an intention for what you want for yourself, which prepares you and your body to get the most out of the intervention.
+Our food and medicine all receive energy and blessing your medicine is about setting an intention for what you want for yourself.
+This prepares you and your body to get the most out of the intervention.

 It’s great to use your own words but just as an example, a blessing or intention for medicine might sound something like this: May this medication/intervention be for my highest good.
 May my body be able to use this medication to the greatest possible benefit while eliminating any toxins associated with it.

 It’s good to tell your body why you are about to engage in or avoid a particularly suggested treatment or intervention.
 Just like you might sit down with a six year old before their first flight and tell them what to expect in order to make it as smooth a process as possible, it’s also important to have a conversation with your body and bring it on board.